Acute Myeloid Leukemia (AML) Treatment

 The type of treatment is based on several factors, including:1-3

 Different subtypes of AML can have varying responses to treatment.
-For example, treatment for acute promyelocytic leukemia (APL) is different than other forms of AML.
+For example, treatment for acute promyelocytic leukemia (APL) differs from other forms of AML.
 APL is a subtype of AML.1-3

 Types of treatment for acute myeloid leukemia